CBeloch/moogressBar/README.md

 	myMoogressBar.setPercentage(20);

 This will set the percentage to 20 percent.
-It hides if you set it to 100%, this will be configurable in future versions.
+It hides if you set it to 100%, but you can disable it using the hide option.